Trenblack/dunkin_donuts_api/README.md

 For the scope of this problem, we actually don't need to create any tables for employees or sources.
 No "reporting" data on employees ever needs to be used.
 It would be enough to have just a map for d_id to acc_id.
 Furthermore, Method API already keeps track of entities.
 However, since payment systems usually care a lot about being able to report data by each user, I will create them anyway.
-This is especially useful if we assume that acc_id's dont already exist for each d_id, and we have to create entitys/accounts ourselves.
+This is especially useful if we assume that MFI acc_id's dont already exist for each d_id, and we have to create entitys/accounts ourselves.

 Objects Models: